Africa Frontline First

 In Africa, financing remains the largest systemic barrier to scaling and sustaining quality community health services, and there is an estimated $4.4 billion annual funding gap for community health on the continent.
 Further, the majority of existing funding in the region is directed towards vertical, disease-specific community health worker programs, despite strong evidence for the efficacy and cost-effectiveness of integrated programs.

 To help close the community health funding gap, Last Mile Health co-launched Africa Frontline First under the championship of H.E.
 Ellen Johnson Sirleaf and alongside Community Health Impact Coalition and Financing Alliance for Health.
+To date, Africa Frontline First has unlocked $219 million in catalytic financing from the private, public, and social sectors—including launching the largest fund for community health workers in history—and is providing technical assistance to 17 African countries.

 Last Mile Health’s 15-year track record building community health systems in partnership with governments makes our organization uniquely positioned to help ensure this goal becomes a reality.
 This initiative will be the cornerstone of our advocacy efforts globally over the next five years, as aligned with the Closing the Distance strategy.